u sredu 2og oktobra pocinje nova godina!

 variyas intervalas en el Musaf.

 Versos de la Biblia son dichos.
-Kefi la Mishnah 10 versos (kada uno i uno) son
+Kefi la Mishnah 10 versos (kada uno i uno)

-dichos por el reyno el akodramiento i el shofar mizmo, kada uno akompanyado kon
+dichos por el reyno el akodramiento i el shofar mizmo, kada uno akompanyado

 el asoplamiyento del shofar.
 Unos PIYUTIM se kantan ke son tefilotes de